Auckland

 NZQA Scholarship study is integrated into this regular school timetabled class.
 This class will also support University Entrance requirements.
 Participation in this course is by invitation only, with students selected based on their achievement in NCEA Level 2 assessments, and the Term 3 School examinations.
 Students selected for timetabled scholarship class provision will need to sustain high levels of academic achievement and demonstrate readiness for NZQA Scholarship assessment across the year.

 Students study two topics in depth.
-Students will study The Collapse of the Weimar Republic and Rise of Nazi Germany, 1918-45 to prepare for their external essay and historiography internal assessment.
-The second topic will be determined once the scholarship topic for 2026 is released in late December 2025, and will support their second internal assessment and scholarship preparation.
+Students will study The Collapse of the Weimar Republic and Rise of Nazi Germany, 1918-45 to prepare for their external essay.
+The second topic will be determined once the scholarship topic for 2027 is released in December 2026, and will support their internal assessments and scholarship preparation.
 Students will also develop source analysis and interpretation skills throughout the course.
-Previous History Scholarship topics have included: the role of individuals in shaping historical events, treaties with indigenous peoples, communism as a historical force, nationalism and race, populism, the role of memory in History among other examples.
+Previous History Scholarship topics have included: the relationship between workers, employers, and the state, the role of individuals in shaping historical events, treaties with indigenous peoples, communism as a historical force, nationalism and race, populism, the role of memory in History among other examples.

 NZQA Scholarship study is integrated into this regular school timetabled class.
 This class will also support University Entrance requirements.
 Participation in this course is by invitation only, with students selected based on their achievement in NCEA Level 2 assessments, and the Term 3 School examinations.
 Students selected for timetabled scholarship class provision will need to sustain high levels of academic achievement and demonstrate readiness for NZQA Scholarship assessment across the year.